HeeebsInc/AngiogramBlockageDetection/README.md

 </p>

 6) **Create `blockSize` using 12 boxes along the height of the image**
-- This process involves separating the image into equal partitions so that there are a specific number of blocks along the y axis.
-In this project, we ensured that there are 12 blocks along the height of the image.
+- This process involves separating the image into equal partitions so that there are a specific number of blocks along the y-axis.
+In this project, I ensured that there are 12 blocks along the height of the image.
 - Because each block is created around a central pixel, the blockSize of an image must be an odd number and each block must have square dimensions.
-- For example, if an image has a dimension of 491x393 (WxH) pixels and we wish to have 12 blocks along the Y (height) axis, it will require each block to have a height and width of 33 pixels.
-Knowing that each block will have a height and width of 33, we can divide the the x axis by that number to determine how many boxes we can fit along the X axis.
+- For example, if an image has a dimension of 491x393 (WxH) pixels and we wish to have 12 blocks along the y-axis (height), it will require each block to have a height and width of 33 pixels.
+Given the height and width of each block, we can divide the width of the image by 33 to determine how many boxes we can fit along the x-axis.

 ```
 height_boxes = 12